mwvgroup/Photometric-Classification/docs/source/project_notes/data.rst

 ====

-We primarily consider observations from the Sloan Digital Sky Survey (SDSS) Supernova Survey, the Dark Energy Survey (DES) Year 3 Cosmology release (SN3YR), and the third data release of the Carnegie Supernova Project (CSP DR3).
+We primarily consider observations from the Sloan Digital Sky Survey (SDSS) Supernova Survey.
+However, during our investigations we also occasionally considered data from the Dark Energy Survey (DES) Year 3 Cosmology release (SN3YR), and the third data release of the Carnegie Supernova Project (CSP DR3).
 We note that just because a data set is considered here or elsewhere in our preliminary exploration, it is not guaranteed to be used